-Enter the IP Address and Subnet Mask parameters for the subnet address you wish to add.
+Enter the IP Address and Subnet Mask parameters for the subnet address you wish to add; or use the pre-calculated subnet broadcast address.
 You may use the text box at the bottom of the pop-up to enter a description of the subnet.
-Click \mathbf{OK} to enter the settings.
+Click OK to enter the settings.
 The new entry is added to the listing and the checkbox will be checked to activate the new subnet.